-Example: See example in <entry>, on page 282.
+Example: See example in <entry>, on page 284.

-Attribute Value Default Description <element contents></element <the headword></the The headword value.
-NOTE: If the entry element contains a headword attribute, it cannot have a headword subelement. case sensitive insensitive inherited inherited Determines whether a match is case sensitive.
-The value inherited accepts the case matching mode of the <entry>, on page 282 parent.</entry> score >= 0 1 A score to use to assign any weightings to the matches.
-A score of 1 is the default score.
-A score of 0 always excludes the matching tag from the A score of a always excludes the matching tag nom the results.
+Attribute Value Default Description <element< td="">ement <the headword=""></the>The headword value.</element<> ement <the headword=""></the> The headword value. contents> NOTE: If the entry element contains a headword attribute, it cannot have a headword subelement. case sensitive insensitive inherited inherited Determines whether a match is case sensitive.
+The value inherited accepts the case matching mode of the <entry>, on page 284 parent.</entry> score >= 0 1 A score to use to assign any weightings to the matches. • A score of 1 is the default score.
+A score of @ always excludes the matching tag from the results.
 You can use this value to specify exceptions to grammar rules.
-You can use these weightings for a variety of purposes: • They can represent the confidence you have in the accuracy of the match (where a value of 1 represents certainty, and lower values represent lesser confidence). • They can represent the importance of a match.
+You can use these weightings for a variety of purposes: They can represent the confidence you have in the accuracy of the match (where a value of 1 represents certainty, and lower values represent lesser confidence).
+They can represent the importance of a match.
 For example, in the sentiment grammars the score represents the strength of the sentiment.
 When there are multiple scores, Eduction multiplies them together.
 For example, if a match on an entity has a score of 1.5, and you use that entity in another entity that has a score of 0.4, the resulting score is 0.6.
 If you specify a minimum score during extraction, Eduction extracts only those matches with a sufficiently high score.
 You can also display the exact scores of any match during extraction.
 NOTE: Micro Focus recommends that you set entity and pattern scores to be no lower than 0.01 and no higher than 100.